SURGroup/UQpy/docs/source/sampling/stratified_sampling.rst

 To implement a new stratified sampling method based on a new stratification, the user must write a new subclass of the :class:`.Strata` class defining the new decomposition.
 The details of these subclasses and their requirements are outlined in the sections discussing the respective classes.

+..
+[9] K. Tocher.
+"The art of simulation."
+The English Universities Press, London, UK; 1963.